These 8 Cruise Habits Drive Fellow Passengers Crazy

 Cruise workers often work long, hard hours to ensure an enjoyable trip.
 It’s disheartening to see passengers treat them poorly.
 Being polite costs nothing and makes a big difference.

-Clicking your fingers or speaking down to staff is unacceptable behaviour.
+Snapping your fingers at crew or barking orders like they’re your servants is a sure‑fire way to come across as entitled and ungrateful – and it’s completely unnecessary given how hard they already work.
 Respecting crew members not only creates a friendlier environment for everyone but also shows that you appreciate their hard work.

 4. Taking Up Hot Tub Space for Too Long